PostgREST/postgrest/docs/transactions.rst

   <h1>Transactions</h1>

-Every :doc:`authenticated <auth>` request to an :doc:`API resource <api>` runs inside a transaction.
+After :ref:`user_impersonation`, every request to an :doc:`API resource <api>` runs inside a transaction.
 The sequence of the transaction is as follows:

 .. code-block:: postgresql